-Manitoba Immigration is planning an overseas recruitment mission in Eastern Europe (Germany) May 2018.
+Manitoba Immigration is planning an overseas recruitment mission in Eastern Europe (Germany) in May 2018.

-- Businesses established in Manitoba and registered as a corporation, limited partnership, or sole proprietorship.
-Home based employers are not eligible.
+- Business must be established in Manitoba and registered as a corporation, limited partnership, or sole proprietorship; home-based employers are not eligible

-- Have a business premises in Manitoba where the applicant(s) will work.
+- Have business premises in Manitoba where the applicant(s) will work

 - If positions fall under NOC C or D, the wage rates must meet median wages.
-Employers will also be required to pay the fees for the temporary foreign worker’s (TFW) work permit ($155) and pay for the transportation costs (i.e. airfare) of the TFW to the work location in Manitoba and back to their place of permanent residency (if required).
+Employers will also be required to pay the fees for the temporary foreign worker's work permit ($155) and pay for the transportation costs (i.e., airfare) of the worker to the work location in Manitoba and back to their place of permanent residence (if required).

 - The offer of employment is related to the assessed occupation, including training and work experience of the internationally trained worker.